AndresGutierrez05/AppEcoRecicla/README.md

 # AppEcoRecicla
-Your solution to reciclar non-usable stuff, finding people that need it
+Your solution for recycle non-usable stuff, finding people that need it